 There are plenty of homes for sale within Cedar Rapids plus the median home price is still well below the national average for home buying.
 Additionally, the cost of living is still low, which leaves more money in the bank.

-Homes for sale in Clear Lake, Iowa may be competitive but the appeal is that it has a little bit of everything.
+may be competitive but the appeal is that it has a little bit of everything.
 For the more active retiree, there are bike trails, fishing, golf, hunting and sport shooting.
 On the water, enjoy fishing and sailing on the lake.
 For a more serene outing, there are gardens, parks and nature paths to wander through, plus Clear Lake residents love supporting local small businesses.
 There is an assortment of shops within walking distance of each other.
 Living in Clear Lake means living with easy access to movies, theater, and concerts.

 With all of these amenities and advantages, one might believe the prices for home sales in Clear Lake would be astronomical, right?
 Wrong.
 With similar amenities, Denver, Colorado is 49.7% more expensive to live in than Clear Lake, Iowa.